There is tax exemption if we set up offshore companies?

 Any service agreements as supporting?

-From the above, offsore profits claim is complicated tax services.
-Applications are required to provide sufficicent supporting documents before lodgement of offshore profits claim.
-Hence, tax profiessionals with extensive tax experience are required to increase the change of orrfsohre profits claim.
+As illustrated in the above, offshore profits claim is complicated tax services.
+Accurate description of the mode of operation of the business, sufficient supporting documents and the technical analysis of the case are required for the lodgement of an offshore profits claim.
+Hence, tax professionals with extensive tax experience are highly recommended to increase the chance of offshore profits claim.

 For further information, please contact 展群CK ®: